DELOACH BLOG

 Topics: water treatment issues, water quality, degasification, pH levels of water, odor control, water treatment, advanced treatment solutions, biological scrubber, water plant, odor control scrubber, hydrogen sulfide (H2S), pH levels, degasifier, gases

-Odor Control with Artificial Intelligence
+Water Quality and Odor Control Technology with Artificial Intelligence

 Posted by Anthony DeLoach, President on Aug 14, 2018 8:55:00 AM

-Would it be possible for our odor control scrubbers to communicate with us and tell us when there are problems?
 Or when they need service?
-With the new technological revolution, we are now into this is quickly becoming a reality.
+With the new technological revolution, we are now this is quickly becoming a reality.
 DeLoach Industries is rapidly changing how water treatment and odor control and air emissions are treated with new advancements in artificial intelligence and integration into proven technologies.

-Most operators will tell you that to keep and maintain an odor control system whether its Biological Vs. chemical can be quite challenging depending on the type and source of the off gas to be treated and depending on the type of chemical reagents being utilized such as acid or caustic solutions.
-When odor control systems such as a biological scrubber are met with a varying flow rates, corrosive gases, or spiking concentrations an odor control system can be daunting to keep in balance and operating efficiency.
+Most operators will tell you that to keep and maintain an odor control system whether it's Biological Vs. chemical can be quite challenging depending on the type and source of the off-gas to be treated and depending on the type of chemical reagents being utilized such as acid or caustic solutions.
+When odor control systems such as a biological scrubber are met with varying flow rates, corrosive gases, or spiking concentrations an odor control system can be daunting to keep in balance and operating efficiency.
 But what if they could think or communicate with other devices or even operators for themselves?
 What if they could make corrections in caustic feed rates because of ammonia (NH3) concentration spikes, order chemicals like caustic or acid for pH control, and even inform us when they anticipate a problem for either the odor control scrubber or another critical component that it depends upon?
-That time has now arrived that’s to DeLoach Industries new advancements to their equipment systems.
+That time has now arrived that’s to DeLoach Industries' new advancements to their equipment systems.

 Read More